Fanzine: Video gaming

 Video game fanzines first emerged during the second generation period at a time when gaming stores and newsletters for computer user groups were beginning to become established but had not yet receive significant recognition by purchasers and gamers.
 The earliest such publication was Joystick Jolter.
-Other subscriber-based newsletters included 8:16 (UK, all things Atari, 1st issue Nov 1987), The Video Game Update, and later Computer Entertainer.
+Other subscriber-based newsletters included 8:16 (UK, all things Atari, 1st issue Nov 1987), The Video Game Update, later titled Computer Entertainer.

 As desktop publishing tools became more accessible, there was an increase in fanzine production.
 Fanzines generally emphasized either classic gaming (e.g. 2600 Connection and Classic Systems & Games Monthly), or current gaming (e.g. APE and The Subversive Sprite).
 Less commonly, some fanzines covered both topics (e.g. Digital Press and Joystick & Screen).
 The number of zines grew with the development of video game journalism as writers like Arnie Katz and Chris Bieniek used their columns in mainstream magazines like Video Games & Computer Entertainment, EGM, and Tips & Tricks, to publish reviews of promising fanzines.
 These mainstream reviews had the effect of introducing fan editors to each other and of creating a fanzine scene.

 The popularity of video game fanzines diminished greatly with the rise of the internet, however some zines—particularly the classic gaming ones (e.g. Classic Gamer Magazine and Video Game Collector)—continued beyond the mid-90s.
 The rise of "on demand" publishing has led to a new outlet for print zines, like Jumpbutton and Scroll.

 The video game fanzine era was biggest in the US and Canada, but zines are also produced in other countries.
 Prominent video game fanzines produced in the UK include Retrogamer, Pixel Nation, Capcom Fanzine, Mercury, and Super Famicom Mini Mag among others.
 In France fanzines like Revival were circulated, and Japan has seen the production of lavish doujin works.

 More recently, there has been a mini-resurgence in video game fanzines, with the launch of HyperPlay RPG in 2015 and Switch Player in 2017.
 Based in part on Super Play's focus on role-playing games and "any-bit" Nintendo, HyperPlay RPG received positive reviews by the mainstream video game media.